 - Open command prompt and type "mmc".
 An empty console opens.

-- Click File->Add/Remove Snap-In and select the two Snap-Ins:
+- Click File->Add/Remove Snap-In and select the Windows Firewall with Advanced Security Snap-In:

 Configure Firewall Mode